YourWaifuIsShip/Azur-Lane-Guides/readme.md

 ## Featured news and Changelog
 ```
+[20/07/2020]
+Added a couple usage notes on Zuikaku and Shoukaku.
+Also, we know PR3 have been released - and just like the others, we're waiting for people to start actually using them before passing definitive judgement.
+Have patience, it's not like you'll get any of these in a working state anytime soon anyway~

 [08/06/2020]
 THAT WAS A MISTAKE.
 All bookmarks broke, name has been restored.
 The experimentation goes on though.